MihailKovachev/Mathematics/Calculus/Differential Equations/Ordinary Differential Equations/First Order Differential Equations/First Order Differential Equations.md

 And integrating with respect to $x$, we obtain that
 $$F(x) + G(y) = C$$

 This gives us an *implicit* solution to the differential equation.
-Note that it i often not possible to analytically find an explicit one.
+Note that it is often not possible to analytically find an explicit one.

 Example: